Feuilleton

-A feuilleton (/fr/; a diminutive of feuillet, the leaf of a book) was originally a kind of supplement attached to the political portion of French newspapers, consisting chiefly of non-political news and gossip, literature and art criticism, a chronicle of the latest fashions, and epigrams, charades and other literary trifles.
+July 1, 1984 edition of the Frankfurter Allgemeine Zeitung.
+The second section is the feuilleton.

-The term feuilleton was invented by the editors of the French Journal des débats; Julien Louis Geoffroy and Bertin the Elder, in 1800.
-The feuilleton has been described as a "talk of the town", and a contemporary English-language example of the form is the "Talk of the Town" section of The New Yorker.
+A feuilleton (/fr/; a diminutive of feuillet, the leaf of a book) was originally a kind of supplement attached to the political portion of French newspapers, consisting chiefly of non-political news and gossip, literature and art criticism, a chronicle of the latest fashions, and epigrams, charades, and other literary trifles.
+It remains a widely popular newspaper supplement in Germany, Austria, and in German-speaking Switzerland.

-In English newspapers, the term instead came to refer to an installment of a serial story printed in one part of a newspaper.
+The term feuilleton was invented in 1800 for the publishing format by the editors of the French Journal des débats, Julien Louis Geoffroy and Bertin the Elder.
+Early on, the feuilleton was described as a "talk of the town".
+A contemporary English-language example of the format is the section of The New Yorker that is entitled, "Talk of the Town".
+However, in English newspapers, the term instead came to refer to an installment of a serial story that is printed in one part of a newspaper.